pingotchi/8bitgg/README.md

 ![gotchiverse client!](/src/assets/images/logo.svg "ghst_gg")

-# ghst_gg : gotchiverse client
+# fireball.gg : gotchiverse client

-ghst_gg is the opensource, [gotchiverse](https://gotchiverse.io/) client focused on game and market transparency.
+fireball.gg is the opensource, [gotchiverse](https://gotchiverse.io/) client focused on game and market transparency.
 To contribute check the [first-time issues](https://github.com/orden-gg/ghst-gg/issues?q=is%3Aopen+is%3Aissue+label%3Afirst-time).
 The best place to discuss features is https://discord.gg/orden or github.
 Maintained by ordenGG and contributors

 ## local deployment (ubuntu & macos)